Lawson Craddock's Amazing Last-Place Finish In The Tour De France

 Uffff, mi cuerpo...
 I’m doubling up ($200) on my donation to the @AlkekVelodrome after that @LeTour stage.
 Suffering like I’ve never suffered before. https://t.co/oRUzsNB3ao— Lawson Craddock (@lawsoncraddock) July 15, 2018

-Craddock is the first American to win the "Lanterne Rouge" – named for the red light on a train's caboose — that designates the Tour de France's last rider.
-In what's believed to be a new record, Craddock held the title for the entire race.
-That's another testament to his fortitude: The Tour de France sweeps the slowest riders out of the race, if they fall too far outside of each day's stage-winning time.
+The Tour de France sweeps the slowest riders out of the race, if they fall too far outside of each day's stage-winning time.

 For 21 stages, Craddock stubbornly made the cut – something 31 of the 176 riders who started the 2018 Tour were unable to do, because they either withdrew or were sent home by race officials.